Army chief Gen Naravane attends closing ceremony of multilateral counterterrorism exercise in B'desh | Law-Order

 There were 30 personnel in the Indian Army contingent.

-Bangladesh Prime Minister Sheikh Hasina was the Chief Guest of the ceremony, ADG PI said.
+Bangladesh Prime Minister Sheikh Hasina was the Chief Guest of the ceremony.

+Speaking on the occasion, she called for appropriate training and equipment for UN peacekeepers to deal with new challenges.

+“The time has come to equip peacekeepers with appropriate training and equipment to deal with the new upcoming crises and make crisis-specific decisions on the field in UN peacekeeping operations,'' Prime Minister Hasina said.

 The counterterrorism exercise, which commenced on April 4, was participated by the Armed Forces of India, Bangladesh, Bhutan and Sri Lanka along with observers from the US, UK, Turkey, Kuwait, Singapore and Saudi Arabia.